leannhuang/voice-control-inventory-management/azure-functions/README.md

 5. [Sign in to Azure](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python#sign-in-to-azure)
 6. [Publish the project to Azure](https://docs.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python#publish-the-project-to-azure)
+   Note:
       1. Select a runtime: Choose the version of 3.9
       2. Note down the URL for further use

       ![azure-function-url](../docs/images/azure-function-url.png)